fiolj/sparta/doc/web/surf_collide.rst

 additional parameter eccentricity set by the *eccen* argument.
 For this case, the energy accommodation is calculated using the accommodation coefficients, but the angular distribution is computed using the additional parameter eccentricity.
-The *eccen* parameter can vary between 0 and 1.
+The ``eccen`` parameter can vary between 0 and 1.
 A value of 0 represents fully diffuse scattering and gives a cosine angular distribution.
 Increasing value of *eccen* presents more peaked and lobular distribution [Lord95]_.

+.. _surf-collide-energy:

-The keywords *barrier*, *bond*, and *initenergy* can only be applied to the *td* style.
+The keywords ``barrier``, ``bond``, and ``initenergy`` can only be applied to the ``td`` style.
 Due to the nature of the interaction between the products and the surface, the desorption of the products might have an energy barrier.
 For a surface desorption process, this desorption barrier exists only in the normal direction.
 Thus, only the products having enough energy (in the normal direction) to overcome the barrier will be able to desorb from the surface.
 This alters the velocity distribution of the observed products along the surface normal direction and thus leads to the distortion of the speed distribution [Goodman72]_.
 The angular distributions, which represent the ratio of the normal to the tangential velocities, are also altered as a result of the desorption barrier.
 The angular distributions are peaked more towards the normal and are often described by a cosine power law distribution.

 .. math::